apache/incubator-spot/spot-oa/api/resources/README.md

 * impyla
 * hdfs

-**NOTE: all this requirements are already part of requiremets.txt file, you dont need to install the python prerequisites manually.**
+**NOTE:** all these requirements are already part of requirements.txt file, you don't need to install the python prerequisites manually.[OA install](../../../oa/INSTALL.md)

 #### Hadoop: